 History In Making: Parasite Bags 6 Nominations In Oscar >>

 Along the lines, this time, thankfully, Brad did not forget to mention his children.
 Moreover, Pitt dedicated the award to his six children.

-Pitt remembered his loved ones and everyone he has met along the 56 years of his life.
+Pitt remembered his loved ones and everyone he has met during the 56 years of his life.